malvikasharan/APRICOT/README.md

 ###addanno
 Quick help: `python3 APRICOT/bin/apricot addanno -h`

+This subcommand allows users to further annotate the query sequences that are selected based on the defined functional domains.

-Different modules for additional annotations of the selected proteins
+Following modules can be used with their respective flags for additional annotations of the selected proteins:

-1. Identification sub-cellular localization of the proteins (flag -psortb): Information about the sub-cellular localization can assist in deriving the potential functional role associated with a protein.
+1. **Identification sub-cellular localization of the proteins** (flag -psortb): Information about the sub-cellular localization can assist in deriving the potential functional role associated with a protein.
 A standalone version of PSORTb v.3.3 (Yu et al., 2010) is used for computational prediction of the subcellular localization of selected proteins.
 PSORTb provides a list of five localization sites (cytoplasmic, cytoplasmic membrane, cell wall, extracellular and secondary localization) and the associated probability score (0-10 indicating low to high probability).

-2. Secondary structure calculation by RaptorX (flag -raptorx): In principle an amino-acid sequence that aligns well with annotated proteins could be considered as functional homologs.
+2. **Secondary structure calculation by RaptorX** (flag -raptorx): In principle an amino-acid sequence that aligns well with annotated proteins could be considered as functional homologs.
 However, amino acid conservation at the sequence level is not always obvious when dealing with the sequences where only functional domains are conserved whereas rest of the sequence share structure homology.
 In such cases, the selection of true homologs based on primary sequences is difficult.
 To address this problem, the candidate proteins can be compared to the known proteins at the structural level.
 The structure prediction tool RaptorX (Ma et al., 2013) has been integrated in the pipeline for the prediction of protein secondary structures.
 For example, two-dimensional structure information complemented with the domain prediction can be used for characterizing the affinity of a protein for RNA.
 It is also possible to derive tertiary structure without close homologs in the Protein Data Bank (PDB) using RaptorX, allowing further functional characterization.

-3. Tertiary structure homologs from Protein Data Bank ((flag -pdb): The tertiary structures are critical to identify the ligand partners of proteins in order to achieve a high-resolution annotation.
+3. **Tertiary structure homologs from Protein Data Bank** ((flag -pdb): The tertiary structures are critical to identify the ligand partners of proteins in order to achieve a high-resolution annotation.
 Out of several millions of proteins available in non-redundant (nr) database in NCBI, only 105,417 proteins and 5,198 protein/nucleic-acid complexes (November 2015) have been crystalized.
 There are numerous computational tools available for the estimation of tertiary structures of proteins, e.g. PHYRE2 (Kelley et al., 2015), CPHModels (Nielsen et al., 2010) and I-TASSER online (Zhang et al., 2008).
 Most of these methods are computationally demanding and are available only as web-servers making their integration difficult into automated workflows.
 As such, in order to provide a quick insight into the potential binding mechanisms of selected proteins based on the available annotation of the PDB (Kouranov, 2006) structure homologs, APRICOT lists known tertiary structure homologs for the query proteins from PDB.

-4. Gene Ontology (flag -go): The Gene Ontology or GO consortium (Gaudet et al., 2009) is a bioinformatics initiative for unifying annotation by means of controlled vocabulary.
+4. **Gene Ontology** (flag -go): The Gene Ontology or GO consortium (Gaudet et al., 2009) is a bioinformatics initiative for unifying annotation by means of controlled vocabulary.
 GO terms are widely used for standard annotation of a gene with various information, including cellular localization, biological processes, and molecular function.
 GO is determined by extracting all GO terms available for a protein in UniProt database and for the domains in InterPro and CDD databases.
 In order to achieve a broader GO catalogue for each candidate protein, Blast2GO (Conesa et al., 2005) can be executed from APRICOT subcommand blast2go when already installed by the users.

 ````
 usage: apricot addanno [-h] [--force] [--pdb] [--psortb] [--raptorx] [--refss]